-Often areas that see higher alcohol use, like college campuses and sporting events/tailgate areas, are targeted.
+Often areas that see higher alcohol use, like college campuses and sporting events or tailgate areas, are targeted.

-The National Institute on Drug Abuse implemented the National Drug & Alcohol IQ Challenge, where you can not only test your understanding of the topics but learn more about it after you answer each question.
+In 2021, the National Institute on Drug Abuse implemented the National Drug & Alcohol IQ Challenge, so people can not only test their understanding of the topics, but also learn more about it after answering each question.

-SAMHSA (Substance Abuse and Mental Health Services Administration) has organized an event idea list, with events categorized under:
+SAMHSA (Substance Abuse and Mental Health Services Administration) has organized an event idea list, with events categorized such as:

 Try to Go Dry